Documentation

 Then click Create.

-You build your codelist by searching for terms or codes, and then choosing which of the matching concepts should be included in the codelist.
-To search for a code, prefix it with "code:" in the search field.
+Build your codelist by searching for terms or codes, and then choosing which of the matching concepts should be included in the codelist.
+Choose between searching for a code and a term with the Term and Code buttons above the search text entry.

 Any concepts that match your search term, and their descendants, are shown in a hierarchy.

-In order to keep the page managable, only two levels of the hierarchy are initially visible.
+To keep the page manageable, only two levels of the hierarchy are initially visible.

-You can drill down the hierarchy by clicking the ⊞
+You can further expand the hierarchy by clicking the ⊞

 button, and exclude a concept by clicking the −